kelvin124124/CopyTranslated/README.md

 # Copy Translated - FFXIV Dalamud Plugin

 "Copy Translated" is a plugin for the FFXIV Dalamud modding framework that allows users to effortlessly copy translated in-game item names with just a single click from the context menu.
+Perfect for users with custom language pack installed!

   - **Before**: Copy item name -> Google for item -> Paste translated name in websites (or marketboard)
   - **Now**: Skip Google entirely.
 Direct copy from the game.